TheSquidCombatant/TheSquid.Numerics.Extensions/README.md

 I will be glad to merge your pull requests for improve calculation performance.
 Even if the improvement affects only individual cases from the range of values.

-To use these extensions you will need to add to your code following namespaces: System.Numerics and TheSquid.Numerics.Extensions.
+To use these extensions you will need to add to your code following namespaces: `System.Numerics` and `TheSquid.Numerics.Extensions`.

 ## NthRootExtension
 C# implementation of an extension method to quickly calculate an Nth root (including square root) for BigInteger value.